no-mood/ebpf-vulns/XDPs/xdp_synproxy/README.md

 **Extra warnings:** None (only base warnings present - compiles successfully)

-**Exploitable:** **Not exploitable** - The verifier recognizes and blocks the pointer arithmetic pattern before program execution.
+**Exploitable:** **No** - The verifier recognizes and blocks the pointer arithmetic pattern before program execution.
 This demonstrates that the security mechanisms effectively prevent this class of attack.

 #### [5_10a_exploit_intptrconv]: Information disclosure via advanced pointer truncation bypass